 A Stage 1 application was submitted in February 2012 and the partnership were informed in July 2012 that their application, despite stiff competition had been successful and was awarded a Stage 1 pass.
 This meant that £89,500 was set aside by HLF for the scheme in order to develop a full Stage 2 application.
 Whilst this did not guarantee funding, it was an indication of positive support.

 A development officer was appointed in April 2013 with the responsibility of working with the partners, organisations and individuals in the Dearne to develop a Stage 2 application and detailed action plan – the Landscape Conservation Action Plan (LCAP).
 This was submitted in January 2014 with a detailed evaluation carried out by the HLF before a decision was made in June 2014.
 The DVLP was awarded funding from the HLF of £1.8 million, towards a total programme of £2.4 million.
 The funding ran from July 2014 to June 2019 and once permission to start was granted by the HLF in September 2014 this meant that the rest of the programme management team could be appointed and the delivery of the DVLP could begin.

 Revealing The Hidden Dearne

 There can be few areas of the UK where industry has shaped the landscape more than the Dearne Valley.
-The DVLP aims to reconnect people with the wealth of industrial heritage, unique landscapes, significant environmental features, leisure opportunities and economic potential within the Dearne Valley.
-It will raise awareness of the area’s significance, allow local communities to become actively involved in shaping it, increase their understanding of what makes it so special and encourage more people to benefit from the Dearne’s built and natural assets.
+The DVLP’s aim was to reconnect people with the wealth of industrial heritage, unique landscapes, significant environmental features, leisure opportunities and economic potential within the Dearne Valley.
+It raised awareness of the area’s significance, allowing local communities to become actively involved in shaping it, increase their understanding of what makes it so special and encouraged more people to benefit from the Dearne’s built and natural assets.